 What are GAAP startup costs?

 GAAP is the foundation of consistent financial reporting, ensuring transparency and accuracy.
 The Financial Accounting Standards Board (FASB) establishes U.S. GAAP standards, which most private and public companies follow in their accounting practices.
-International companies outside the U.S. primarily follow IFRS standards.

-U.S. GAAP includes a specific definition of startup costs, which businesses use to determine how to account for certain expenses associated with opening a new company or branch.
-In general, GAAP startup activities include all of the following:
+U.S. GAAP includes a specific definition of startup costs, which businesses use to determine how to account for certain essential expenses associated with the initial stages of a company or branch.

-• Launching a new facility or operation
+- Launching a new business facility or operation

-Common startup expenses include deposits, legal and registration fees, employee training, initial advertising or marketing, and intangibles, like patents or product development costs.
-However, any expense can potentially qualify as a startup cost, as long as it relates to startup business activity.
+Common startup expenses include deposits, registration and legal fees, employee salaries and training, initial advertising or marketing, and intangibles, like patents or product development costs.

 Business expenses relating to pre-existing operations, products, or services generally don't meet the definition of startup costs.